600vka/unraid-emby-zurg/README.md

 Welcome and feel free to use my guide special thanks goes to @kentuckyrunner for helping me along the way otherwise none of this would exist.
 Kudos to you man!.

+when in doubt check the OP = https://github.com/debridmediamanager/zurg-testing

 Tutorial to implement zurg with strm files and emby server on UNRAID instance.